SNAP Eligibility Calculator – New Hampshire

 Can I qualify for SNAP in New Hampshire if I live with parents?

-Yes — SNAP income limits and maximum benefit amounts update every October 1.
-The calculator uses the current limit set.
+Yes — SNAP income limits and maximum benefit amounts update every October 1 at the start of the federal fiscal year.
+The calculator always uses the current FY figures, so your estimate reflects the latest numbers.